zotero/citeproc-js-server/README.md

 * responseformat - One of html, json, ?more.
 Default is json.
 * bibliography - Default is 1.
-* style - Default is 'chicago-author-date'
+* style - This is a URL or a name of a CSL style.
+Default is 'chicago-author-date'.
 * locale - Default is "en-US"
 * citations - Default is 0.
 * outputformat - Default is html.